 • Accounting and payroll: Provides tools and reports for tracking and utilizing your financial data.
 Pay bills, send invoices, record expenses and income, manage inventory, calculate profit and loss, process employee paychecks and benefits.
 Some options are tailored to specific types and sizes of business, avoiding unnecessary expense on features and capacity that you won’t use.

-• Business management: All-encompassing solutions integrate data-based processes throughout your business, such as customer relationship management, sales, marketing, job costing and crew/equipment scheduling.
+• Business management: All-encompassing solutions integrate data-based processes throughout your business, such as customer relationship management, sales, marketing, job costing, and crew/equipment scheduling.
 Great efficiencies can be achieved by eliminating duplicated effort, reducing human error and preventing information silos.

-• Cloud-based accounting: Ideal for business owners who can’t sit in front of their desktop computer all day.
+• Cloud-based accounting: Ideal for business owners who can’t sit in front of their desktop computers all day.
 Provides the same features as traditional accounting software, except that it’s web-hosted rather than stored on a company’s own servers.
 Xendoo uses one of these, Xero, which offers a secure, user-friendly interface that can be accessed from anywhere, anytime.

 • Free programs: There are many free accounting tools out there, but you should bear in mind the classic saying that “you get what you pay for.”
-We would suggest limiting their use to when you’re just starting up and need to create invoices or print checks in a hurry; but keep sensitive financial data away from them.
-Also consider their scalability: will they be able to handle a growing business?
+We would suggest limiting their use to when you’re just starting up and need to create invoices or print checks in a hurry, but keep sensitive financial data away from them.
+Also, consider their scalability: will they be able to handle a growing business?

 2. Figure Out What You Need